Skip to content

 Common Questions

 Q: Can I use my own data format?
-A: Yes, as long as it has OHLCV columns and a timestamp.
-The data will be automatically standardized.
+A: Yes, as long as it has the required columns including the mandatory timeframe column.
+TheStrat accepts both Pandas and Polars DataFrames and will automatically standardize the data.

 Q: How do I handle missing data?
 A: TheStrat includes built-in handling for gaps and missing bars appropriate to each asset class.